kora-projects/kora-docs/mkdocs/docs/en/documentation/http-client.md

     }
     ```

-#### Client Configuration { #client-configuration }
+### Client Configuration { #client-configuration }

-The default configuration of a particular implementation of `@HttpClient` uses the following path `httpClient.{lower case class name}` for configuration lookup,
+By default, configuration for a particular `@HttpClient` implementation is looked up at `httpClient.{lower case class name}`.
-or specified in the `configPath` parameter in the annotation:
+If the path must be specified explicitly, use the `configPath` annotation parameter:

 ===! ":fontawesome-brands-java: `Java`"